Correll Files

 • 28 Oct 2024 3:06 PM | Jim Correll (Administrator)

-Technical Programs Need to Offer More Than the Specifics
+Technical Programs Need to Offer More Than the Technical Specifics

-Turns out others are making the same discovery.
-The Entrepreneurial Learning Initiative (ELI) is the company that developed the "Ice House Entrepreneurship Program" we've used since August of 2012 to instill this kind of thinking in our Entrepreneurial Mindset classes.
-I was honored in October of 2017 to share a break-out presentation with Bree Langemo, ELI president, about how our workforce development programs should include training to instill this kind of thinking, along with the technical training in the particular disciplines.
+It turns out, others are making the same discovery.
+The Entrepreneurial Learning Initiative (ELI) is the company that developed the "Ice House Entrepreneurship Program" I've used since August of 2012 to instill this kind of thinking in our Entrepreneurial Mindset classes.
+I was honored in October of 2017 to share a break-out presentation with Bree Langemo, then ELI president, about how our workforce development programs should include training to instill this kind of thinking, along with the technical training in the particular disciplines.
 The presentation took place during the annual conference of the National Association for Community College Entrepreneurship (NACCE).
 The audience consisted of work force educators from community colleges around the country and was focused on making work force programs more competitive.
 This really was not only about helping schools distinguish their work force programs from one another, but also about making the students more competitive as they enter the work force.
-My part of the presentation had to do with how the Fab Lab maker experience could add to more engaging work forces.
+My part of the presentation had to do with how a project-based maker experience could add to more engaging work forces.

 Engaged, Not Engaged and Actively Disengaged

 Bree presented a startling statistic from the Gallup people about the state of current engagement of the work force.
-Only 13% of the employees in the work force are actively engaged in their work; involved and enthusiastic, taking positive action toward the missions of their organizations.
+Only 13% of the employees in the work force are actively engaged in their work, involved and enthusiastic, and taking positive action toward the missions of their organizations.
 Sixty-three percent are not engaged.
 They lack passion for their job and tend to look at the job as punching a time clock in exchange for a paycheck.
-Twenty-four percent are disengaged, unhappy and disconnected, bringing negativity to the work place and jeopardizing team performance.
+Twenty-four percent are disengaged, unhappy and disconnected, bringing negativity to the workplace and jeopardizing team performance.
 Think about this for a minute.
-It means that if you had 20 employees in a row boat, three are enthusiastically rowing in a forward direction; twelve are not really doing anything except maybe slapping their oars in the water while five are actually rowing backwards.
-This is what employers are faced with in trying to be competitive in their marketplaces.
+It means that if you had 20 employees in a rowboat, three are enthusiastically rowing in a forward direction; twelve are not really doing anything except maybe slapping their oars in the water while five are actually rowing backwards.
+This is what employers are faced with in trying to be competitive in their markets.

-We believe strongly in this idea and are developing a certification program we call "Fab Force."
-It will involve a core group of classes, including Entrepreneurial Mindset.
-In addition, there will be a "buffet" of other classes involving introductions to all kinds of making and fabrication.
+We believe strongly in this idea and are developing a program we call "Applied Entrepreneurial Mindset (AEM.)"
+It will involve the Entrepreneurial Mindset class to instill problem solving skills and self-confidence.
+The program also includes a "buffet" of projects involving introductions to several technical and fabrication disciplines.
 Local employers have told us they like the idea of having someone show up for work with a problem-solving attitude and a variety of knowledge and skills.
 The employers say this makes them more competitive by having employees that are versatile and able to work in different areas of the company while interested and engaged in the company mission.
-Fab Force will be available in the fall of this year.
+AEM will be available in the fall of this year, 2025.

 • 28 Oct 2024 2:56 PM | Jim Correll (Administrator)

 There seem to be several definitions and methodologies for "empathetic design."
-We, at Fab Lab ICC, use a model developed by the dSchool (Design School) at Stanford University.
+When I was at Fab Lab ICC, we used a model developed by the dSchool (Design School) at Stanford University.
 The dSchool was founded by a former engineer named David Kelley.
-David grew up in small Barberton, Ohio and while working as Boeing engineering decided he didn't really like the kind of work he was doing.
+David grew up in small Barberton, Ohio and while working as a Boeing engineer, decided he didn't really like the kind of work he was doing.
 He became friends with Steve Jobs and left Boeing to start a design company called Ideo.
 It was Ideo that developed the first computer mouse.
 As Ideo flourished, David ended up with an opportunity to teach at Stanford and eventually came the opportunity to create the dSchool.
 At the dSchool, design teams are made up of graduate students from all kinds of backgrounds and disciplines.
 The diversity leads to great innovation since everyone on the teams thinks differently.

 Over the years, they've come up with a 5-step design process to find new and innovative ways to solve problems.
-New and innovative ways to solve problems is what we strive to instill in everyone involved with Fab Lab ICC.
+New and innovative ways to solve problems is what we will strive to instill in everyone involved with Life Skills Academy.

 Empathize